Sudarshan201125/Face-Mask-Detector/README.md

 # Dataset
-The data used can be downloaded through this https://data-flair.training/blogs/download-face-mask-data/ or can be downloaded from this repository as well (folders 'test' and 'train').
+The data used can be downloaded through this https://data-flair.training/blogs/download-face-mask-data/ .
 There are 1314 training images and 194 test images divided into two catgories, with and without mask.

 How to Use
 To use this project on your system, follow these steps: